aricooperdavis/grav-plugin-ip-blacklist/README.md

 If you would like to help us develop this plugin then please consider starting with some of these projects that we've got on the go:

 - [ ] Add lots more default filters!
-- [ ] Add a "stats" section to the Admin interface to give details of the local blacklist e.g. size on disk, number of IPs stored etc.
 - [ ] Implement local blacklist expiry and size limit.
 - [ ] Disable reporting and AbuseIPDB blacklisting in the event of an unauthorised API request, to prevent repeated failures against the AbuseIPDB API.
 - [ ] Allow cached AbuseIPDB blacklists to be customised based on query parameters to the `blacklist` API endpoint (`exceptCountries`, `limit`, and `confidenceMinimum`).